 That’s why we recommend you find a place around campus to study.
-This can be any place so long as it’s nice and quiet.
+This can be any place so long as it’s nice and quiet which is necessary for a data analytics degree or similar fields like computer science.
 If you’re part of a study group, think long and hard if you want to let them know about it.

 Join Study Groups

 Some students learn better when part of a study group.
 And you’ll find tons of these around campus.
 Not only are they great for getting your act together, but these people can be great friends.

 So joining a study group also has social benefits.
 And it will work in your favor to make as many friends as you can while in college.
 Even if you’ve never done that before, study groups are excellent for getting the necessary motivation to pick up a textbook and start studying.

 One mistake every freshman does is to stay away from extracurricular activities.
 Campuses do a great job at hosting these activities.
 Some examples include volunteer clubs, student organizations, and more.

 What’s great about them is that you can meet all kinds of people.
 The club you join will be full of like-minded individuals that share your views.
 Thus, it makes it easier to make new friends.